 If you have been arrested, charged, or cited for a driving crime, it is important that you understand the charges against you and what your legal rights are.
-Idaho criminal and traffic law can be complex.
+Idaho criminal and traffic law is complex.
 You should not try to take on the criminal justice system on your own.

-Eluding can me charged as either a felony or a misdemeanor.
+In Idaho, eluding can be charged as either a felony or a misdemeanor.
 The differences are subtle.
 With the help of a skilled attorney, it may be possible to have a felony eluding charge reduced to a misdemeanor.

 Any driver of a motor vehicle who willfully flees or attempts to elude a pursuing police vehicle when given a visual or audible signal to bring the vehicle to a stop, shall be guilty of a misdemeanor.

 Any driver who is guilty of the above, while: (a) Travels in excess of thirty (30) miles per hour above the posted speed limit; (b) Causes damage to the property of another or bodily injury to another; (c) Drives his vehicle in a manner as to endanger or likely to endanger the property of another or the person of another; or (d) Leaves the state - is guilty of a felony!

 The signal given by a peace officer may be by emergency lights or siren.
 It is sufficient proof that a reasonable person knew or should have known that the visual or audible signal given by a peace officer was intended to bring the pursued vehicle to a stop.

 For more information see: https://legislature.idaho.gov/statutesrules/idstat/Title49/T49CH14/SECT49-1404/

 On top of any jail or prison sentence that may be included in a conviction, a conviction for eluding will include a drivers license suspension: